drapergem/draper/Readme.markdown

 3. Commit your changes (`git commit -am "Added some magic"`)
 4. Push to the branch (`git push origin my_awesome_branch`)
 5. Send pull request

-## Issues / Pending

-* Documentation
-  * Add more information about using "context"
-  * Add information about the `.decorator` method
-  * Make clear the pattern of overriding accessor methods of the wrapped model
-  * Build sample Rails application(s)
-* Generators
-  * Implement hook so generating a controller/scaffold generates a decorator
-  * Add generators for...
-    * `draper:model`: Model + Decorator
-    * `draper:controller`: Controller setup with decoration calls
-    * `draper:scaffold`: Controller, Model, Decorator, Views, Tests
-* Other
-  * Implement a HATEOAS helper, maybe as a separate gem
-  * Build a fly website like http://fabricationgem.com

 ## Contributors